MicrosoftDocs/Devices-docs/surface/microsoft-surface-data-eraser.md

 ## Changes and updates

 Microsoft Surface Data Eraser is periodically updated by Microsoft.
 For information about the changes provided in each new version, see the following:

+### 3.33.139
+*Release Date: 9 September 2020*
+This version of Surface Data Eraser adds support for:

+- Architecture re-design to reduce the need to update with new product releases
+- Notification available for new tool updates
+- Telemetry additions
+- Support to Windows 10 Pro and Enterprise on Surface Hub 2

 ### 3.30.139
 *Release Date: 11 May 2020*